A constant-time algorithm for middle levels Gray codes: Correctness of the algorithm

 \begin{lemma} For any~$n\geq 1$, the graph~$\cT_n$ is a spanning tree. \end{lemma}

 \begin{proof} For the reader's convenience, the following definitions are illustrated in Figure~\ref{fig:t6}.
 All these notions apply to rooted trees and to plane trees.
 The \emph{skeleton} of a tree is the tree obtained by removing all leaves.
 A~leaf of a tree is called \emph{terminal}, if it is adjacent to a leaf of the skeleton.
 A~\emph{dumbbell} is a tree in which all but exactly two vertices are leaves.
 Equivalently, a dumbbell has a skeleton consisting of a single edge, or a dumbbell is a tree with $n$~edges and $n-1$~leaves.
 Note that any tree that is not a star has a skeleton with at least one edge, and any tree that is neither a star nor a dumbbell has a skeleton with at least two edges.
+Also note that any thin leaf is a terminal leaf, but not every terminal leaf is thin (consider a dumbbell).

 Consider a directed edge in the graph~$\cT_n$ that arises from two rooted trees~$(x,y)$ with~$y=\tau(x)$ and $\IsFlipTree(x)=\true$.
 By the definition of the function $\IsFlipTree$, $x$~is not a star, so in particular we have~$n\geq 3$.
 Moreover, exactly one of the following two conditions holds.
 Case~(a): $x=1100v$ for some~$v\in D$.
 In this case, we have $y=\tau(x)=1010v$, and as~$v$ is nonempty by the condition~$n\geq 3$, we obtain that $y$~has one more leaf than~$x$.
 Case~(b): $x=1(10)^k0v$ for some~$k\geq 2$ and~$v\in D$, and $v=(10)^l$ implies that~$l\geq k$.
 In this case, as $x$~is not a star, the subtree~$v$ has at least one edge, so the root of~$x$ is not a leaf.
 Moreover, all leaves of~$x$ in the leftmost subtree are terminal leaves.
 We distinguish two subcases.
 Case~(b1): $v$ is not a star rooted at the center, i.e., $x$~is not a dumbbell.
 In this case, one of the terminal leaves in the leftmost subtree of~$x$ becomes a non-terminal leaf in $y=\tau(x)=101(10)^{k-1}0v$, so~$y$ and~$x$ have the same number of leaves, but~$y$ has one more non-terminal leaf.
 Case~(b2): $v$ is a star rooted at the center, i.e., $x$~is a dumbbell and $v=(10)^l$ for some~$l\geq k$.
 In this case, the root of~$x$ is a vertex that has maximum degree~$l+1$, whereas the root of the dumbbell $y=\tau(x)=101(10)^{k-1}0(10)^l$ has degree~$l+2$, so both dumbbells~$y$ and~$x$ have the same number of leaves and non-terminal leaves, but the maximum degree of~$y$ is one higher than that of~$x$.